Skip to Main Content

 But archives are not just for historians.
 They serve all sorts of purposes.
 Genealogists use them to trace their ancestry.
 Journalists use them to supplement their reporting.
 Students use them to write research papers.
 Homeowners use them to trace their house's history.
 In short, people use them to explore whatever may be of interest.

 Archives at public universities, public libraries and museums, and even some private libraries, are generally open to anyone who wishes to use them.
-Even some archives not open to the general public make their collections available on a case-by-case basis.
+Some archives that are not usually open to the general public might still their collections available on a case-by-case basis.
 It never hurts to ask.

 And remember: UIC Special Collections is open to the general public.
 So make an appointment and give us a visit!